 11. Developing Photos is Therapeutic

-12. Film Teaches You a Lot About Light & Colors
+12. Shooting Film Teaches You a Lot About Light & Colors

 The different chemicals in the film influence how it renders light and color.
 As you experiment with various film stocks, you’ll become more familiar with their peculiarities, and eventually, you’ll learn to use them to your advantage.